 Under the old treaty, pensions were taxable in the country of residence of the beneficiary.
 Japanese individuals, who moved to Belgium during their professional career and who remained here after the retirement date, were taxable on their pensions (including the ones from Japanese sources) in their country of residence, Belgium.

-Under the new treaty, their pensions have become taxable in Japan from 2020 onwards, but only if paid out by a Japanese source, and Japanese withholding taxes may already have started.
-This does not mean that the beneficiaries are suddenly exempt from all obligations in Belgium.
-They will still have to report the receipt of the Japanese pensions in their annual Belgian income tax return for the net amount received (after deduction of the Japanese taxes).
-In the Belgian tax return, they can request the treaty exemption, but this is applied under the exemption with progression rule.
-In this way, the Japanese pension will still have an impact on the tax rate to be paid on other income, they may have and which is taxable in Belgium.
+Under the new treaty, their pensions have also become taxable in Japan from 2020 onwards, if paid out by a Japanese source.
+This does not mean that the beneficiaries are in this way exempt from all obligations in Belgium.
+They still have to report the receipt of the Japanese pensions in their annual Belgian income tax return for the net amount received (after deduction of the Japanese taxes).

 In case Japanese persons, who are living in Belgium, are paying out recurring alimony payments to individuals (former spouse or children), who are living in Japan, they can deduct 80% of such alimony pay from their Belgian taxable income.
 The beneficiary of the payments, however, was up to the end of last year not taxed in Belgium.
 A requirement for the tax deduction was the filing of a special tax form (fiche 281.30) before March 1 of the year following the year in which the payments were made.